jjjermiah/jjjermiah/README.md

 # jermiah
 ## Software Developer and Bioinformatics Analyst at the BHKLab, Princess Margaret Cancer Research Centre

 Welcome to my page!
-I am a Western University Alumni with a MSc. in Medical Biophysics and a BSc. in Integrated Science Honors Specializing in Computer Science.
+I am a Western University Alumni with a MSc. in Medical Biophysics and a BSc. in Integrated Science specializing in Computer Science.

 I will be updating this with more information about myself soon.
 Stay tuned!